Presentation Sales Selling Skill Skills Telephone Cold Calling Training Trainer Trainers Course Courses in London and the UK

 Gripes with PowerPoint are well documented.
 You probably know them all, so no point going over old ground.
 But I have one fresh, big gripe: PowerPoint destroys your natural style of presenting.

-As you stand up and read off the slides, it zombifies you and stifles your mental agility.
-Your ability to think on the spot diminishes.
-You become a slave to the slide.
 You concentrate on reading out each word, rather than discussing your argument, ideas or findings.
 You turn your shoulders, and sometimes whole body, to pray at the PowerPoint altar.

 Take the Anti PowerPoint Challenge

-This should apply to everyone - not just PowerPoint junkies.
+This should apply to everyone – not just PowerPoint junkies.
 Try conducting your next 3 presentations without PowerPoint.
-“Preposterous!”
-I hear you say.
-“Everyone in my industry presents on PowerPoint.
-I would look poverty stricken if I didn’t have some hi-tech kit.
-Also how would I show numbers and graphs?”

 Those claims are easily countered.
 For starters, it’s a great point of difference to do what everyone else ISN’T doing.
 The variation will be a breath of presentation oxygen.
 As a result audiences will start to buy into you more readily.

 Reducing your PowerPoint addiction may also force you to think of new ways of explaining things.
 It will increase your mental agility when under the pressure of presenting.
 You’re more likely to treat it as a two-way conversation than a formal presentation.
-If there is some supporting visual evidence, put it in a handout for afterwards, or a well presented board.
-I guarantee you that your audience will appreciate the variation.
+If there is some supporting visual evidence such as a graph, put it in a handout for afterwards, or a well presented board (your local printer can do a display board for £5 and only a few hours’ notice).

 So is there a role for PowerPoint at all?